This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 This makes asparagus a great option for heart health, too.

-One of the most important asparagus benefits for men is that extracts derived from asparagus have been found to help defend against prostate cancer.
+One of the most important asparagus benefits for men is that extracts derived from this vegetable have been found to help defend against prostate cancer.
 Certain studies suggest that extract of Asparagus laricinus exhibits selective cytotoxicity on cancer cells but not on non-cancerous cells.

 Another surprising aspect about asparagus nutrition is that it’s rich in glutathione, a detoxifying compound that can help destroy carcinogens.
 Researchers believe glutathione is so pivotal to our health that the levels in our cells are becoming a predictor of how long we will live.